wp-plugins/si-contact-form/trunk/readme.txt

 3. Use the E-mail test feature at the bottom of the settings page, if you are not receiving mail, try it.
 It might display troubleshooting information.

 4. This setting on the contact form options might help you....
 Some web hosts do not allow PHP to send E-mail unless the "From:" E-mail address is on the same web domain as your web site.
 And they require it to be a real address on that domain, or mail will NOT SEND!
 (They do this to help prevent spam.)
 If your contact form does not send any E-mail, then set this to a real E-mail address on the SAME domain as your web site as a possible fix.
-After setting the from address; if your form still does not send any E-mail, also find this setting: "Send E-mail function:", try setting it to "geekMail" or "PHP", then test from the contact form again.
-In some cases, this will resolve the problem.
+After setting the from address; if your form still does not send any E-mail, also find this setting: "Send E-mail function:", try setting it to "geekMail", then test from the contact form again.
+If it still does not work, try setting it to try setting it to "PHP".
+In most cases, this will resolve the problem.
+Remember to also change the settings on all your other forms.

 5. Maybe another plugin is conflicting.
 Do this as a test:
 Temporarily disable all your other plugins.
 Does it work now?
 If yes, enable the plugins one by one to determine which one conflicts.